Now accepting HSA/FSA on eligible orders

 Curcumin is one of the natural compounds found in turmeric, a herb native to India and Southeast Asia.
 The compound has a long history of traditional use in Ayurvedic medicine as a treatment for a range of conditions, including digestive, blood, and liver disorders.

-Curcumin has drawn increased clinical interest due to its beneficial antioxidant, anti-inflammatory, anticancer, and neuroprotective properties.
-It has especially drawn interest as a treatment for Crohn’s Disease and ulcerative colitis.
+Curcumin has drawn increased clinical interest due to its beneficial antioxidant and neuroprotective properties and its support for the inflammation system.

 Curcumin in Combination With Mesalamine Induces Remission in Patients With Mild-to-Moderate Ulcerative Colitis in a Randomized Controlled Trial